jlipovetz/19-Progressive-Web-Applications/README.md

 # 19-Progressive-Web-Applications

 ## Description
 This GitHub Repository contains code dealing with a PWA.
 It creates a text-editor that is usable in the browser.
+Much help was provided from our instructor for this assignment.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)